-“Pardon me sir, but you are saying that the imaginary being called Quietus Est was not an imaginary whatsoever.
-Is that why you decided not to include that in your book of imaginary beings?”
+“Pardon me sir, but you are saying that the imaginary being called Quietus Est was not imaginary.
+Is that why you decided not to include him in your book of imaginary beings?”

-He drew closer and a shadow of the dull lamp cut right through his long forehead.
+He drew closer, and a dull shadow from a lamp cut right through his elongated forehead.

-The world inside me turned upside down.
-Cold shivers that have slowly been accumulating in my lower back exploded in megatons of nuclear bombs.
+Cold shivers that have been accumulating in my lower back rushed up my spinal cord in millions of explosions.
+Nausea formed a massive ball of air in my throat, and for a moment I struggled to breathe.
 Desperately trying to cease the thumping inside, I pushed words out.

-We sat in his dim hotel room until early morning, the two doomed souls.
-Our casual exchange of words only amplified the ticking of the clock.
-It was dawning, when I noticed my conversation partner nodding in his sleep.
-His left hand was still resting on the cane and his eyes were shuffling behind shut eyelids.
+We sat in his hotel room until early morning, the two luminous and doomed souls.
+Our casual exchange of words was amplified by the ticking of the clock.
+It was dawn when I noticed Borges nodding in his sleep.
+His left hand was still resting on the cane and his pupils were shuffling behind shut eyelids.